actualrayy/AWS-Cloud-Security-Monitoring-Lab/README.md

 I also learned how EventBridge and Lambda can be combined to react to security-related activity without requiring a continuously running server.

 The CloudTrail test also showed me the other side of monitoring: if the logging mechanism itself is disabled, the visibility it provides can disappear.
-That made the difference between simply collecting logs and actually designing a resilient security monitoring system much clearer to me.
+That made the difference between simply collecting logs and actually designing a more resilient security monitoring system much clearer to me.

 ---